COPRS/production-common/docs/architecture/README.md

 Credentials to log into XBIP stations (webdav) are configured by Kubernetes secrets and are provided to ingestion trigger and worker as needed.
 It is supported to different credentials for each station.

 #### EDIP
-The EDIP interface, similar to XBIP, is used by COPRS services to poll for new CADU chunks and DSIB files and download and ingest such files via FTP protocol.
+The EDIP interface is used by COPRS services to poll for new CADU chunks and DSIB files and download and ingest such files via FTP protocol.
 The interface is specified in the ICD "EDRS-ICD-ADSO-1000830938"

 Features:
 - The directory structure of the  files is identical to the XBIP Interface.